literalplus/dotfiles/README.md

 ## Arch setup
 Use `archsetup.sh` for Arch Linux setup from archiso.

-Note that the default kernel line allocates no extra space.
+Note that the default kernel line allocates no extra space, which you need to clone the git repo.
 To change this, append `cow_spacesize=1G` to the kernel line when booting.

 ### Manual steps